SapozhkovEvgenii/blog_fcarsenal/README.md

 # blog_fcarsenal
 Blog about FC Arsenal

-This app is designed for Arsenal London fans.
-The site users received the latest news about the club, posts about the history and players of the clubs.
-Users can register on the site and create posts about Arsenal, as well as expanded comments on posts.
+This pet-project is designed for Arsenal London fans.
+The site users get the latest news about the club (parsing from other site), posts about the history and players of the club.
+Users can register on the site and create posts about FC Arsenal, as well as comment on the posts.
 COYG!